juzybits/polymedia-profile/src/sdk/README.md

 });
 ```

-Use `ProfileClient.getProfileById()` to fetch a single profile by its object ID:
+Use `ProfileClient.getProfileById()` to get a single profile by its object ID:
 ```ts
 profileClient.getProfileById(
     '0x_PROFILE_ID',